fsantanna-no/ce0-old/README.md

 The ownership and borrowing of dynamically allocated values must follow a set of rules:

-1. Every allocated constructor has a single owner.
+1. Every allocated constructor has a single owner at any given time.
 Not zero, not two or more.
     - The owner is a variable that lives in the stack and reaches the allocated value.
 2. When the owner goes out of scope, the allocated memory is automatically deallocated.